Millie's Guide to How to Start a Non-Profit Organization

 - Piloting

-The purpose of piloting is to build and test a bite-sized version of your project prior to the official launch.
-To do so, you should identify an idealistic, final goal of your NPO.
-Instead of pursuing it directly, test a mini-version of it within a limited timeline.
-Quick piloting will result in fast failures, but it will efficiently help you improve what went wrong.
+The purpose of piloting is to build and test a bite-sized version of your project before the official launch.
+To do this, you should identify the ultimate goal of your NPO.
+Instead of pursuing it directly, test a scaled-down version within a limited timeline.
+Quick piloting may lead to rapid failures, but it will efficiently help you identify and address what went wrong.

 - Evaluation

 The next step after piloting is processing and reviewing your results.
-Use frameworks like a SWOT analysis to help your team understand the strengths and weaknesses identified by your pilot-run.
-For an external evaluation, consider comparing your piloting statistics with the goals identified in your one-pager — are they still realistic?
-Don’t forget to also gather testimonials and feedback from your audience!
+Use frameworks, such as a SWOT analysis, to help your team understand the strengths and weaknesses identified during your pilot run.
+For an external evaluation, consider comparing your piloting statistics with the goals outlined in your one-pager.
+Are they still realistic?
+Don't forget to also gather testimonials and feedback from your audience!

 - Formal launch